Josean99/cosmetic-project/README.md

 I also include the link to the course: https://www.youtube.com/playlist?list=PLy09ETjgu8VqVi-FP7kmSP-n6botHJs_C

-For now I just published the layout
+For now I just published the layout, not functionality.